nelscity/NowCity/SLR max.md

 - **Suspension Bridges:** 150 years - 2.80 meters (9.19 feet)
 - **Concrete Dams:** 200 years - 4.00 meters (13.12 feet)

 Most flood risk right now thinks about the "1-in-500 year storm" (or, 0.2% chance storm).
-While it is important to consider those individual events that will cause flooding, I think it also useful to consider the impact of SLR in relation to the expected lifespan of the infastructure.
+While it is important to consider those individual events that will cause flooding, it also useful to consider the impact of SLR in relation to the expected lifespan of the infrastructure.

-## Some long-term suggestions for Massachusetts in particular
-- Build I-495 corridor, which is 70m above NAVD88
-- Move State House to Worcester
+## On a personal note
+Living in Amsterdam is melancholy because it is in some ways an ideal city, and they continue to improve it, but given the state of affairs it is necessarily doomed.
+I'm not saying that it will be underwater immediately, in fact it will likely outlive most coastal cities because it is so well protected, but over the course of hundreds of years, it will be less and less viable to maintain.
+On the other hand, being in a high desert like El Paso, Texas, one can imagine how what investments are made are likely to be there for the foreseeable future, like the ancient cliff dwellings in Arizona, or the pyramids.

+Similarly, in my hometown of Boston, it is tempting to spend serious effort to build "Dutch-style" coastal protection by building a ring of dams through the barrier islands.
+However, this investment would only encourage more investment in the areas that are essentially doomed.
+This realization pushed me to consider coastal management as the preferred approach over coastal protection.

+Instead of spending the resources to protect the shore, Massachusetts should invest upland, for example along the I-495 corridor (which is 70 meters above sea level).
+The advantage is that a brick laid there will be there for a long time to come and the land is currently relatively inexpensive compared to the coast, so creating new centers of growth is more feasible.
+By the same token, the State Capitol should be moved to Worcester.